ChloeH88/working-hours-data-analysis/README.md

-# Data analysis:
-## How weekly working hours is related to education background and roles in family (wife or husband)
+# Relationship between weekly working hours and education level & roles in family (wife or husband)

 📔**Background**